 2. The CGCF restricts vehicle movement on the fairgrounds.
 The CGCF prohibits vehicles from entering the fairgrounds after 8:00 a.m. on Friday, Saturday and Sunday.
 All vehicles already on the fairgrounds must exit by 8:30 a.m.
-Vehicles may return to the fairgrounds at 9:00 p.m.
-Friday and Saturday.
-On Sunday all Vendors must wait till the Fair Safety Coordinator gives permission to move onto the grounds when all Fairgoers have left.
+Vehicles may return to the fairgrounds once the All Clear has been given and the Gates have been opened by Safety.Friday and Saturday.
+On Sunday, all Vendors must wait till the Fair Safety Coordinator gives permission to move onto the grounds when all Fairgoers have left.
+Please note this re-entry time will vary due to conditions on the fairgrounds.

 3. Vendors must obtain permission from the MOFGA's Facilities Coordinator before digging any holes.
 Vendors must fill in holes before leaving the fairgrounds.